Staci Emm's headshot.

 Lead Coordinator - Extension - Carson City, NV

-Daniel Coen, holds a MAT from Georgia State University and a BA in History, also from Georgia State University.
+Daniel Coen holds a master's degree in teaching and a bachelor's degree in history from Georgia State University.
 He retired from the United States Coast Guard in 2020 after 28 years of service and attained the rank of Senior Chief Petty Officer, E8.
-After retiring, he began with Extension as the overall project mentor for the newly developed Tribal Students Program for the purpose of providing encouragement, connecting the students with needed resources, and providing general advice as needed.
+After retiring, he began with Extension as the overall project mentor for the newly developed Tribal Students Program, providing students encouragement, connections to needed resources and general advice as needed.
 He developed tutoring and support planning for each student receiving a tuition scholarship.
-He scheduled and coordinated the retreats for American Indian students twice a year to discuss long-term personal goals, career goals, identify successes and failures of students, and to enhance self-efficacy.
-He now coordinates the statewide Extension Tribal programs and works with grant teams and tribal communities to identify funding opportunities and additional offerings.
-He works with the entire Native Program team in the hoop house project, on reservation Extension programs, and regional and national efforts so that opportunities can be brought back to tribal communities.
-Daniel's areas of expertise are access to State and Federal programs, student programming, small business development, and on-reservation Extension programming.
+He scheduled and coordinated the retreats for American Indian students twice a year to discuss long-term personal and career goals, identify successes and failures, and enhance self-efficacy.
+He now coordinates Extension's statewide Tribal programs and works with grant teams and tribal communities to identify funding opportunities and additional offerings.
+He works with the entire Native Program team on the hoop house project, on reservation Extension programs, and regional and national efforts so that opportunities can be brought back to tribal communities.
+Daniel's areas of expertise are access to state and federal programs, student programming, small business development, and on-reservation Extension programming.

 Daniel Coen Headshot.